 Secure cipher suites in TLS 1.3

 Cipher suites in TLS 1.3 are shorter and safer.
-This is because they do not list the authentication algorithm (i.e., the server certificate), nor do they list the key algorithm.
-This means that during the TLS handshake, fewer negotiations need to be conducted between client and server, so only two algorithms are present in the cipher suite – the bulk cipher and the MAC algorithm.
+This is because they do not list the authentication algorithm (i.e., the server certificate) or the key algorithm.
+This means that during the TLS handshake, fewer negotiations must be conducted between client and server, so only two algorithms are present in the cipher suite – the bulk cipher and the MAC algorithm.

 All in all, this reduces the number of possible cipher suites in TLS 1.3 to the following five:

 How to Configure the TLS Cipher Order

 Since TLS 1.3 cipher suites are not compatible with older TLS protocol versions, you will need to enable support for TLS 1.2, and those cipher suites are considered secure when setting up your server.
 However, supporting only TLS 1.3 is limiting and will prevent many clients from connecting.
 That said, disabling support for protocol versions before TLS 1.2 is advisable.